tacman/mailtrap/sfcasts/outline/outline.md

   - Add `{% block content %}` and `{% endblock %}`
   - Copy/paste email specific content into block
   - Remove rest of file
+- Test booking a trip and check mailtrap
 - Our reminder email will send booking reminder 7 days before the trip
 - We need to update our booking track if a reminder has been sent (to avoid sending multiple)
 - `symfony console make:entity Booking`